 Each central phase of life begins at a decisive threshold where you leave one way of being and enter another. …It is an intense frontier that divides one world of feeling and being from another.
 It is a dividing line between past and future.
 Crossing can often mean the total loss of all you enjoyed while on the other side.
 Usually the reason you cannot return to where you were is that you have changed; you are no longer the one who crossed over.
 Once a blind man crosses the threshold into vision, his life is no longer lived in the constricted mode of blindness; new vision means new pastures.

-O’ Donohue also makes the very interesting observation that the word ‘threshold’ is related to the word ‘thresh’ – the separation of the grain from the husk.
+O’ Donohue also made the very interesting observation that the word ‘threshold’ is related to the word ‘thresh’ – the separation of the grain from the husk.
 To cross a threshold, therefore, carries the meaning that in the crossing we leave behind the dried and outworn husks of what is no longer suitable or needed and we go forward with all the promise of the life-bearing grain.
-He writes:
+He wrote:

 The old barriers no longer confine you,